feedhenry-templates/hello-push-cloud/README.md

 # Tests

 All the tests are in the "test/" directory.
-The cloud app is using moka as the test runner.
+The cloud app is using mocha as the test runner.

 To run:
 * unit the tests: